 4.1 General Guidance

-This section provides general guidance on the contents of an inspection report for NPUF construction inspections. may prepare additional instructions or guidance on inspection reports based on the specific needs of the programs that they manage.
+This section provides general guidance on the contents of an inspection report for NPUF construction inspections.
+Inspection organizations may prepare additional instructions or guidance on inspection reports based on the specific needs of the programs that they manage.

-The NRC inspection report shall state what was inspected and what conclusions were reached to the inspection.
-Inspectors should avoid making statements that imply more general conclusions about in areas that weren’t inspected.
+The NRC inspection report shall state what was inspected and what conclusions were reached related to the inspection.
+Inspectors should avoid making statements that imply more general conclusions about the quality of construction in areas that weren’t inspected.

 All enforcement actions, and other agency actions which may be derived from an inspection (such as orders) will be based upon the associated inspection report.
 Inspection reports must be clear, accurate, consistent, and complete.